Gering wins thriller over Chase County

-The Gering girls’ basketball team was playing their third game in as many days and after falling to North Platte on Friday, Saturday’s game against a talented Chase County squad was one that had the coaches worried of how the Bulldog players would respond.
+The Gering girls’ basketball team was playing their third game in as many days, and after falling to North Platte, the Feb.
+12 game against a talented Chase County squad was one that had the coaches worried of how the Bulldog players would respond.

 Pszanka, who led the Bulldogs with 20 points including two free throws with 12 seconds to play, had a big part in how Gering fought with all their effort to get the win.